- See:

 - in adults, the tidemark zone is the weak link between the overlying cartilage and subchondral

-- in most cases injury is in wt bearing regions of articular cartilage, and usually in the medial compartment (4 times more
+- injury is mostly in wt bearing regions of articular cartilage, and usually in medial compartment

 - natural history: